mfrandev/nasdaq-itch-order-book/README.md

-# Trexquant Take Home Project (8/5/2024 - 8/12/2024): Michael Franceski

-## Problem statement: Write an efficient program that parses trades from a NASDAQ ITCH 5.0 tick data file and outputs a running volume-weighted average price (VWAP) for each stock at every hour including market close.

 ## Critical Reasoning that Impacted Design and Implementation:
 <ol>
     <li><b>This program will treat the ITCH 5.0 file contents as a <em>REAL TIME STREAM</em>.</b></li>